beta · now with Figma tokens import

 - Writes

 CLAUDE.mdwell.
-Doesn't own the Cursor or Copilot file. - No sha256 chain, no source pointers, no audit trail.
+Doesn't own the Cursor or Copilot project files. - No sha256 chain, no source pointers, no audit trail.

 - Can't fail CI when your instructions drift from the brief.